2010 Buffalo Bills season: Conference

+1 2 Pittsburgh clinched the AFC North title instead of Baltimore based on division record (5–1 to Baltimore's 4–2).; 1 2 Indianapolis clinched the AFC No. 3 seed instead of Kansas City based on a head-to-head victory.; 1 2 Jacksonville finished ahead of Oakland based on head-to-head victory.; 1 2 Houston finished ahead of Tennessee in the AFC South based on division record (3–3 to Tennessee's 2–4).; 1 2 3 Denver finished ahead of Buffalo and Cincinnati based on strength of victory.; 1 2 Buffalo finished ahead of Cincinnati based on head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Regular season results

 Week 1: vs. Miami Dolphins

 The Buffalo Bills began their season at home with an AFC East duel with the Miami Dolphins.
 In the 1st quarter, Buffalo trailed early when Dolphins kicker Dan Carpenter nailed a 32-yard field goal.
 The deficit was increased in the 2nd quarter when running back Ronnie Brown got a 1-yard TD run.
 The Bills eventually replied when kicker Rian Lindell made a 51-yard field goal.

 In the 4th quarter, Miami increased their lead with Carpenter hitting a 43-yard field goal.
 Buffalo replied with a touchdown pass from quarterback Trent Edwards making a 31-yard touchdown pass to wide receiver Roscoe Parrish.
 The final score was made when long snapper Garrison Sanborn snapped the ball to Brian Moorman out of bounds for a safety, giving the Dolphins 2 more points and the Bills a loss.

 With the loss, the Bills began at 0–1.